alvarix/FLogger/Documentation notes.md

 Using ```vue-tsc``` for Vue TypeScript checking, along with ```@vue/tsconfig``` for the typescript config, and ```vite-plugin-checker``` to run vue-tsc in a worker thread along with Vite dev mode.
 This will validate ts in vue SFC files.

 The [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) extension shows vue-tsc issues in VS Code.
 And the ```vite-plugin-checker``` module runs vue-tsc with ```yarn dev``` and shows the issues in that terminal window.
 But you can also run vue-tsc on-demand in a shell (```yarn vue-tsc --noEmit```), or in watch mode in a separate shell parallel to the vite dev mode (```yarn vue-tsc --noEmit --watch```).

+The ```vue-tsc``` errors are also displayed in-browser in dev mode.
+You can click on the file link to open that line of code in VS Code.

 ## Linting (including for TypeScript and Vue)